jpark0224/portfolio/README.md

 ## Introduction

-### Goal and timeframe

-To build a portfolio website with React, Typescript, and Bootstrap in 3 weeks after work.
+A portfolio website that showcases my achievements and projects.
+This was my first project built with TypeScript and was designed responsive across all devices.
+The project took 1 week of web design and 2 weeks of coding after work.
+The website has been deployed with Netlify and connected to a custom domain: https://juliepark.dev/.

 ### Built with